By Darlene Stott

-For many dog owners, having your dog endure a surgical procedure or suffer from an injury is difficult and emotionally exhausting.
-Knowing you must take your dog home wearing an Elizabethan, or E-collar as many veterinarians call it, or the “cone of shame”, as many dog owners refer to it, is enough to make dog owners shake their heads.
+For many pet parents, having your dog endure a surgical procedure or suffer from an injury is difficult and emotionally exhausting.
+Knowing you must take your dog home wearing an Elizabethan, or E-collar as many veterinarians call it, or the “cone of shame”, as many pet parents refer to it, is enough to make pet parents shake their heads.
 Dealing with an E-collar on your dog can be as frustrating for you as it is for your dog.
 Watching your pet bang into walls and seeing the plastic cone sometimes cause a painful rash is difficult.
 You may feel discouraged and unable to help the situation.

 Veterinarians are often asked if there are alternatives to Elizabethan collars and why a dog needs to wear one in the first place.
 Elizabethan collars are essential for your companion's recovery, but there are other options to collars, as well as alternatives if you and your veterinarian are open to discussing them.